 People always welcome a gift of fine spirits.
 Change it up from the usual bottle of wine with a fully customizable Cocktail Kit.

 Kids are welcome!
-Maybe they'd like to roast a marshmallow at the fire pit, play with Bubby, or hunt for garter snakes down by the pond.
+Maybe they'd like to roast a marshmallow at the fire pit, scoot around on the plasma cars, play with Bubby, or hunt for garter snakes down by the pond.
 They will probably get dirty.

 We love dogs.
 Our customers love dogs.
 We often have our own dogs here.
 Your well-behaved dog is welcome, too!
-Please keep your furbaby always within our Distillery yard boundaries, and on leash when other dogs are around.
+Please keep your furbaby always within our Distillery yard boundaries, and on leash until they acclimate.

 1859 Magazine has named us one of nine Destination Distilleries in the State of Oregon!

 Ewing Young Distillery shares Ewing Young Farm™ with a private residence

 and Oakhurst Equine, a busy equine vet practice and breeding and training facility.